tFAQs-Frequently asked Questions Women Travelers have about Uganda

 You may get a subtle or not-so-subtle marriage proposal.
 Again, a smiling “no thank you” will do the trick.
 Remember that 90% of attempts at flirting are harmless – keep your sense of humor.

-A picture of your “husband” – real or make belief might come in handy.
+A picture of your “husband” – accurate or make-believe- might be helpful.
 It is a common practice Women Travelers use in destinations around the world.

-In Uganda, you might receive a marriage proposal, something that is not unusual for a tourist to receive.
+In Uganda, you might receive a marriage proposal, which is not unusual for a tourist.
 The same applies to the one-night fling proposal.
-Receive such proposals with a smile.
-You will receive more than one on your night on the town in Kampala.
-The Antidote is this, have a picture of a man in your wallet, show it, and say that your husband is another excellent way to avoid flirtation.
+Receive such recommendations with a smile.
+You will receive more than one on your night in Kampala town.
+The Antidote is this: have a picture of a man in your wallet, show it, and say that your husband is another excellent way to avoid flirtation.

 What do I have to do to stay well?